docQodly/docs/docs/studio/pageLoaders/qodlySources.md

 Binding a qodlysource to a component can be accomplished through several methods:

-- Dragging and dropping it from the **Data Sources** section onto a component.
+- Dragging and dropping it from the **Qodly Sources** section onto a component.

 - Selecting a component and entering the name of the qodlysource in the **Properties panel** > **Data Access** > **Qodly Source**.